twisteroidambassador/prettysocks/README.md

 ## Requirements

+The `prettysocks` script itself requires Python 3.7 or higher.
+(It should be possible to make it run on Python 3.6 with minimal modifications.)

+If using built-in Happy Eyeballs implementation, Python 3.8.1 or higher is required.
+(The implementation was added in 3.8.0, but unfortunately a serious bug was only fixed in 3.8.1.)

+If using `async-stagger`, the module needs to be installed.

-`prettysocks` requires Python 3.6 or higher.
-It does not have any 3rd-party dependencies.
-It is written for running on Linux, but should work on other operating systems.
+`prettysocks` is written for running on Linux, but should work on other operating systems.
 It is most useful on a server with both IPv6 and IPv4 Internet connectivity, however there should be no harm in running it on a single-stack server.